 Wells Fargo offers a mobile app to deposit checks using the phone's camera, which is compatible with iPhone and Android devices.
 Once the setup is completed by OOT and Wells Fargo bank, users take a picture of the front and back of each endorsed check and send them to the bank for processing.
 It is critical that the project, fund, and object code are written on the front of the check.

 Once the checks have been deposited, please email the Payments Office letting them know of the deposit and attach a copy of the CASHNet deposit or transmittal.

 After the checks have been successfully scanned, please keep them locked in a secure place as they contain bank account information which is considered high-risk data.
 Checks should be securely kept until a bank reconciliation is completed, after which they may be destroyed by shredding or an equivalent method.
 More information about mobile deposits can be found on the Wells Fargo website.

-For questions about banking and deposits related to COVID-19 measures, please contact the Treasury Payments team.
+For questions about banking and deposits related to COVID-19 measures, please submit a support request to the Treasury team.

 Due to COVID restrictions impacting access to campus, all Purchasing Cards (PCards) and Travel Cards (TCards) are being delivered to a secure alternative delivery site.
 Currently, there is no option to pick up your Stanford-issued credit card from this secure site.
 However, you may have the card delivered to your current location.

 Please submit a support request for Stanford PCard or TCard assistance to have the card sent to your location.
 On the request form, follow these steps:

 - Complete the form in its entirety